wp-cool-tools/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 13.5.5 =
+* new branding
+* Tested successfully with WordPress 5.6.1

 = 13.5.4 =
 * Fixed assignments errors in the image column on the post overview page